Wedding Cake Pricing

 For more ideas for your wedding cupcakes, see our Cupcakes Gallery or our Wedding Cupcakes Pinterest Board.

-What is a Sheet Cake?
+What is a Kitchen Cake?

-A sheet cake is simply a flat, rectangular cake instead of multiple tiers.
+A kitchen cake is simply a flat, rectangular cake instead of multiple tiers.
 At Sweets of Lake Lure, we create ours with two layers just like your wedding cake tiers, so each guest still gets the filling and icing (yum!).
 The reduction in cost is mostly because we won’t need to decorate those for presentation.
 They’re also easier to transport, cut and serve.
 In other words, sheet cakes are a great way to cut costs without sacrificing flavor.

 If you have a very small guest list, or you would rather have a small cake for photos and show alongside cupcakes, sheet cakes or a dessert buffet, then a cutting cake is for you.